lakat/sysadmin/README.md

        * `ssl`: A dictionary for ssl config
          - `cert`: Path to a certificate file
          - `privkey`: Path to the private key
    * TODO:
      - default index.html.j2 does not render any parameters, this might be reduced to a single copy.
      - ssl might be not only a path, but a content, so it does not need to depend on anyone copying/setting contents of that file.
      - Is there a way to avoid using a handler?
      - the http section for each site seems to be wrong as there is no root specified, so if someone wanted to werve something over http it is not clear how that would work.
+ - reboot: include this role to reboot your server
+   * TODO:
+     - we might want to flush handlers as a first task as after the reboot it might not be possible to reach the server.